auth0/docs/articles/cross-origin-authentication/index.md

 useCase:
   - strategize
 ---
-# Cross-origin Authentication
+# Cross-Origin Authentication

 Auth0 strongly recommends that authentication transactions be handled via [Universal Login](/hosted-pages/login).
 Doing so offers [the easiest and most secure way to authenticate users](guides/login/universal-vs-embedded).
 However, some situations may require that authentication forms be directly embedded in an application.
-Cross-origin authentication provides a way to do this however, it is not recommended or secure.
+Cross-origin authentication provides a way to do this however it is not recommended.

 ## What is Cross-Origin Authentication?